Advantaged/Install-Printer_Artix-Linux/README.md

 ### 8. Configure printer-s over `systemsettings` or `http://localhost:631`
 - System-Settings can be called different depending of your Desktop-Environment

-Thanks for your friendness @[alium], you can post this next time someone (like me) ask again.

 - [x] **Done & Enjoy !**